dlight-tools/dlight-pad/readme.md

 * Interface : works with any web browser. code of the server is here: https://github.com/charlieroberts/interface.js
 * Control (javascript) file : works on both iOS and android devices
 * TouchOSC file
-* TouchOSC file to use with a dedicated pure data patch
 # Licence
 dlight-tools are released with LGPL licence